Project-Provato/device-data-db/README.md

 docker compose up -d
 ```

 This will create a Timescale database using the schema defined by [init.sql](./init.sql).
-An Adminer container is also set up to provide a web interface for accessing this database.
+A Grafana container is also set up to provide a web interface for viewing this database.

 To destroy the compose containers run: